mt1516/TheGradeEscape/README.md

 - **Better UI**: Make the UI more user-friendly.
 - **Customerize game mode**: Allow the player to customize the game mode.
 - **Customerize character**: Allow the player to customize the character using texture packages.
+- **Build feature**: There are still minor things need to be modify for the project to build with next
+- **Build a well-structured backend**: Avoid using local storage

 ## Authors
 - **Yuen Man Him, Bosco** - @[bosco713](https://github.com/bosco713)